 Longer, thicker bangs balance the length of longer faces.
 Short side-bangs help elongate and add angle to round faces, while longer side-bangs complement heart-shaped faces.
-The possibilities for oval faces are virtually endless, as this face shape is complemented by almost any style of bangs, including centered bangs, side-swept bangs, wispy bangs, heavy bang, blunt bangs, and layered bangs.
+The possibilities for oval faces are virtually endless, as this face shape is complemented by almost any style of bangs, including centered bangs, side-swept bangs, wispy bangs, curtain bangs, heavy bangs, blunt bangs, and layered bangs.

 2. Prepare For Confused Hair